dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

     ES_USERS_INDEX_MULTIPLEXED = False
     ```

-    From control machine, run update-config and restart commcare services so that new settings are applied.
+    From the control machine, run `update-config` and restart commcare services so that new settings are applied.

     ```
     cchq <env> update-config